CalPoly/csc-facebook-page/job-posting-guidelines.md

 ### Think before you post

 Job posters, please try and be informed before posting on the page.
 Your totally awesome startup idea that came to you in a dream last night could be the next big thing, but think before you post.
 If you need advice before looking for a developer, ask for advice first.
 Chances are those who provide good advice would also make good candidates for the position you're looking to fill.

+Also consider posting in in the [Cal Poly Jobs & Internships](https://www.facebook.com/groups/401906859833442/) group instead of the Computer Science group.
+By posting in a dedicated jobs group, you ensure your post is visible to people who are actively looking to work, and will have increased interaction.
+You might find people who aren't Computer Science majors but know how to code as well!

 ### Please explain your idea